AAO website user survey

 - ASVO-AAT node

 The Configure software allows observers to prepare input files for the 2dF fibre positioner.
 It reads an ASCII formatted catalogue and allows observers to automatically or manually allocate fibres to targets using a graphical user interface.
 Binary files can be saved which are then used to set 2dF up for observing.

-The current version of Configure is 8.2; it is a version for AAOmega, HERMES, 2dF, 6dF, and Ozpoz and may be downloaded from the ftp site.The current version of Configure implements a Simulated Annealing (SA) algorithm.
+The current version of Configure is 8.4; it is a version for AAOmega, HERMES, 2dF, 6dF, and Ozpoz and may be downloaded from the ftp site.The latest version checks and enforces the maximum object name and comment length of 79 characters.
+The current version of Configure implements a Simulated Annealing (SA) algorithm.
 This provides:

 - Increased yields for complex fields